 Feminism is about knowing our birthright to choose whatever aligns most with our values and mission, and taking a stand whenever that’s challenged.
 It’s about tapping into the grace, wisdom, and abundance of our inner-Goddess and embodying all the light aspects of feminine power.

-Here are a couple of ideas on how you can achieve this balanced stance:
+Here are four ideas on how you can achieve the balanced stance of a respectful feminist:

 1. Know your rights and speak up for yourself and other women: A balanced feminist knows her fundamental rights and is willing to stand up for them if she feels that they’re being encroached on by others.
 This can be difficult for some, especially if they’re in weaker positions such as lacking financial stability, career prospects, or have low self-worth.
 While it may not be easy to get out of these toxic circumstances, there is always a way out.
-It will, however, require us to be resourceful and courageous to do what’s needed.
+We have to be resourceful and courageous to do what’s needed.
 If you’re in a stable position, use your power and independence to advocate for women in disadvantaged situations.
-You can contribute to one of the many women’s rights organizations that actively campaign for this cause.

 2. Respect the strengths of the masculine: Feminism isn’t about demonizing men or making them a target for false accusations.
 It’s important to realize that masculine energy has many strengths such as protectiveness, passion, competitiveness, confidence, assertiveness, deference to truth over feelings, and rationality.
 Knowing that the masculine is a vital part of the energetic makeup of the world will enable us to respect the men in our lives and allow them to display the positive aspects of their masculine traits.
 Allowing men to take the lead and provide for us in certain situations is a healthy practice.